-The Civil Rights Act of 1964 Title VII prohibits employers from discrimination on the basis of race, color, religion, sex or national origin.
-Title VII applies to and covers an employer "who has fifteen (15) or more employees for each working day in each of twenty or more calendar weeks in the current or preceding calendar year" as written in the Definitions section under 42 U.S.C. §2000e(b).
-Title VII also prohibits discrimination against an individual because of his or her association with another individual of a particular race, color, religion, sex, or national origin, such as by an interracial marriage.
+The Civil Rights Act of 1964 Title VII prohibits discrimination on the basis of race, color, religion, gender, pregnancy, or national origin in employment contexts.
+Title VII applies to any employer with fifteen or more employees.
+Title VII also prohibits discrimination against an individual because of their association with another individual of a particular race, color, religion, sex, or national origin, such as by an interracial marriage.
 Title VII has also been supplemented with legislation prohibiting pregnancy, age, and disability discrimination.